lukasstorck/py-pdf-tools/README.md

-# PDF Tools
+# Py PDF Tools

-A small collection of tools for pdf files built upon FastAPI and PyMuPDF with Docker.
+A small collection of tools for pdf files built upon PyMuPDF.
-The docker stack runs a web server which provides a front-end for the user to upload files and select the desired tasks.
+A docker stack runs a web server which provides a front-end for the user to upload files and select the desired tasks.
 It also provides an API which handles and processes the requested tasks.
-It is also possible to use the tool locally via the command line or by importing the [package](server/src/pdf_tools.py).
+It is also possible to use the tool locally via the command line `python pdf_tools_cli.py -h` or by importing the [core package](./server/src/pdf_tools_core.py).

 ## Installation and Usage